 Swarthmore offers teacher certification in mathematics through a program approved by the state of Pennsylvania and administered by the College's Educational Studies Department.
+Such certification can be easily transferred to many other states.
 In additional to meeting the general certification requirements, students seeking certification in mathematics have two choices.
 Either they complete a mathematics major and must include among their electives:

 - one semester of discrete mathematics (Math 029, 059, 069, or 079);